patricenyuyseni/tribute-Pages/README.md

 -Ends with a quote and a link to learn more

--Structured using basic HTML elements div, section, ul/li, footer
+-Structured using basic HTML elements div, section, ul/li, footer![alt text